Pulmonary hypertension

 • Exercise stress tests.
 These tests often involve walking on a treadmill or riding a stationary bike while the heartbeat is watched.
 They can show how the heart reacts to exercise.

 • Computerized tomography (CT) scan.
-This test uses X-rays to create cross-sectional images of specific parts of the body.
+This test uses X-rays to make pictures of specific parts of the body.
 Dye called contrast may be given into a vein to help the blood vessels show up more clearly on the images.

 A heart CT scan, called a cardiac CT scan, can show the size of the heart and any blockages in the pulmonary arteries.
-It can help diagnose lung diseases that might lead to pulmonary hypertension such as COPD or pulmonary fibrosis.
+It can help diagnose lung diseases that might lead to pulmonary hypertension.
+Examples are COPD or pulmonary fibrosis.

 • Magnetic resonance imaging (MRI).
-This test uses magnetic fields and radio waves to create detailed images of the heart.
-It can show blood flow in the pulmonary arteries and determine how well the right lower heart chamber is working.
+This test uses magnetic fields and radio waves to make detailed pictures of the heart.
+It can show blood flow in the pulmonary arteries.
+The test may be done to learn how well the right lower heart chamber is working.

 • Lung function test.
 For this test, you blow into a special device.
 The device measures how much air the lungs can hold.
 It shows how air flows in and out of the lungs.